SocioDroid/leetcode-py-cli/README.md

 </h1>

-<h4 align="center">A CLI utility integrated with LeetCode for accessing your submissions and many </h4>
+<h4 align="center">A CLI utility integrated with LeetCode for downloading your submissions and many more things</h4>

 <p align="center">
     <a href="https://www.python.org/">